donbonifacio/blog/content/post/consultant-interview-markus-schirp.md

 > Do you have specific examples of life saving results, or some weird bugs that
 > were detected right away?

-Life saving results, no. Writing software life depends on in Ruby would be a big mistake anyway.
+Life saving results, no. Writing software in Ruby, where life depends on, would be a big mistake anyway.

 Probably project saving results.
-Pulling off some very important refactoring at the heart of overgrown rails projects would for me not be possible without being able to "nail a piece of behavior into the ground".
-That allows to refactor parts without changing semantics unintentionally.
+Pulling off some very important refactoring at the heart of overgrown rails projects, would for me not be possible without being able to "nail a piece of behavior into the ground".
+That allows me to refactor parts without changing semantics unintentionally.

 Weird bugs at commit stage are plenty to be seen.
 Often your assumptions get